openhab/openhab-alexa/USAGE.md

 <p></p>

 This certified Amazon Smart Home Skill allows users to naturally control their openHAB powered smart home with natural voice commands.
-Lights, locks, thermostats, AV devices, sensors and many other device types can be controled through a user's Alexa powered device like the Echo or Dot.
+Lights, locks, thermostats, AV devices, sensors and many other device types can be controlled through a user's Alexa powered device like the Echo or Dot.

 <p></p>